-USSG §2B3.1(b)(2)(A)-(F).
+USSG $\S2B3.1(b)(2)(A)-(F)$ .
 The guideline also has an increase at subsection (b)(6) that provides for a 1-level increase if a firearm, destructive device, or controlled substance was taken, or if the taking of such item was the object of the offense.
-USSG §2B3.1(b)(6).
-More discussion of this increase is provided in the Commission's Robbery Offenses primer.
-U.S. SENT'G COMM'N, PRIMER ON ROBBERY OFFENSES (2023), https://www.ussc.gov/guidelines/primers/robbery.
+USSG $\S2B3.1(b)(6)$ .
+More discussion of this increase is provided in the guideline (§2B5.1) contains an increase if a dangerous weapon, including a firearm, was possessed in connection with the offense.